-For centuries, pilgrims have walked the Via Dolorosa, “the way of sorrow” in Jerusalem, following the path Jesus took from the judgment seat of Pilate at the Antonia in the eastern part of the city immediately north of the Temple through several “stations of the Cross” to the ultimate location at the Church of the Holy Sepulchre, the traditional site of the crucifixion and burial.
-Several years ago I walked this road, and though historically anachronistic — some of these roads did not exist during the time of Christ — nevertheless it leaves one with a profound sense of historical gravitas.
+For centuries, pilgrims have walked the Via Dolorosa, “the way of sorrow” in Jerusalem, following the path Jesus took on Good Friday.
+Starting at the judgment seat of Pilate at the Antonia in the eastern part of the city immediately north of the Temple the path follows several “stations of the Cross” to the ultimate location at the Church of the Holy Sepulchre, the traditional site of the crucifixion and burial.
+Several years ago I walked this road, and though historically anachronistic — some of these roads did not exist during the time of Christ — nevertheless, it leaves one with a profound sense of historical gravitas.

-By the way, Jesus’ middle name was not “H”, as in “Jesus H. Christ”.
-Rather it comes from a misunderstanding of the letters “IHS“.
-This is an abbreviation of Jesus in Greek Ἰησοῦς, capitalized IHSOUS, or lower-case iesous, and should properly be written with a line above the ‘h’ signifying an abbreviation.
+Contrary to popular belief, Jesus’ middle name was not “H”, as in “Jesus H. Christ”.
+Rather, this belief comes from a misunderstanding of the letters “IHS“.
+This is an abbreviation of the word Jesus in Greek Ἰησοῦς, capitalized IHSOUS, and should properly be written with a line above the ‘h’ signifying an abbreviation.

 Bill Petro, your friendly neighborhood historian